Coweta County DUI Lawyers

 There is a saying that “a person who represents himself has a fool for a client.”
 DUI cases are one of the most serious cases that are prosecuted in Coweta municipal courts or in Coweta County State Court.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Coweta County DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself:

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
+• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself, especially if there are DUI Child Endangerment charges in addition to your DUI charge.
 If you have been arrested by a Coweta County DUI officer, Georgia State Patrol (or any Georgia police officer), you should have been served notice of a license suspension action.
 If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the license suspension action is handled properly.

 • If your license is suspended for refusing the State’s chemical test from losing a suspension hearing or or for failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for one year with NO PERMIT.
 Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.

-• Other charges in addition to your Coweta DUI charge may be more serious and carry more punishment than the DUI charge itself.
+• Other charges in addition to your Coweta DUI charge may be more serious and carry more punishment than the DUI charge itself, like Vehicular Homicide, Fleeing and Attempting to Elude, Hit and Run, or felony drug charges.

 • Sometimes the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced Coweta County DUI attorney who is familiar with the municipal courts in Coweta and Coweta County State Court or Superior Court can assess a plea offer to determine if it is worth moving your case to state court and take the case to trial.